 5. Improve Soil Quality

 Now that your yard is shaped the way you want it, you can start prepping it to make it more ideal for supporting the growth of grass.
 To do this you want to take a small amount of topsoil and spread it over your yard.
-You then want to mix it in with the clean fill dirt that is below so there isn’t a clear separation between the two types of dirt.
+You then want to mix it in with the clean fill dirt that is below so there isn’t a clear separation between the different types of dirt.
 You can do this by raking the topsoil into the clean fill dirt.

 6. Seed and Feed

 Now you’re going to want to place down your grass seed and fertilizer.
 Which one you want to place down first is up to you, unless your bag of grass seed or fertilizer has a specific recommendation.
 Grass seed and fertilizer often require different spreader settings for optimal coverage, so be sure you’re checking the bag of each.
 Start by applying the product to the perimeter so that you can fill in the rest of your lawn without having to worry about missing any of the edges.
 Just like when mowing, you should seed and feed your lawn in slightly overlapping passes.
 Do your best to not get any grass seed or fertilizer in your garden beds or on your sidewalk and driveway.
+This guide can help you learn how to apply fertilizer to your lawn.

 7. Add More Soil